 Now I'm not entirely sure what the white duke is getting at here, and i'm not sure it fits with my closing thoughts but it only seems fitting to finish with his lyrics seeing as I used his song title for this blog.

-So in summary yes we need to create changes for our patients, but these don't have to be the quick instant changes that many advocate.
+So in summary we need to create changes for our patients, but these don't have to be the quick instant changes in pain that many advocate.
 I don't care if a patient leaves a session with me feeling the same or even worse.
 All I care about is does the patient feel safe, reassured, confident and in control of their own ability to get through this situation.
-In my opinion we need to shift our, and our patients attention away from the quick fix and look to focus on long term changes.
+In my opinion we need to shift our, and the patients attention away from the quick change and look to creating the long term changes.

 As always, thanks for reading